-Based on the typical level of FAST Pathways training investment, 1 prevented resignation would pay for training for 545 people.
+Based on a typical FAST Pathways training investment, 1 prevented resignation would pay for training for 545 people.

 The additional benefits can be more difficult to quantify, but many people have found the FAST Pathways skills have improved their sleep quality and ability to stay focused, improving productivity and reducing mistakes.

-Based on the typical level of training investment, if a common mistake takes 45min to resolve, just 7 prevented mistakes per person per year would cover the cost of their training.
+Based on a typical training investment, if a common mistake takes 45min to resolve, just 7 prevented mistakes per person per year would cover the cost of their training.